Designing A Solution For Enterprise-Wide Deployment

 Designing For Enterprise-Wide Deployment

 Many enterprises lack central access and control over the keys that control the organization’s most critical systems— SSH, code signing, TLS, and more.
-GaraSign solves this problem by enabling enterprises to secure and store all cryptographic keys in an HSM, without impeding performance or disrupting existing processes.
+GaraTrust solves this problem by enabling enterprises to secure and store all cryptographic keys in an HSM, without impeding performance or disrupting existing processes.

 Secure

-GaraSign was designed to enable enterprises to store all cryptographic keys in a centrally-managed HSM.
+GaraTrust was designed to enable enterprises to store all cryptographic keys in a centrally-managed HSM.
 As the keys are never exported to clients, the keys remain secured from compromise.
-Furthermore, since access to the keys is proxied, GaraSign is able to enforce stricter security controls such as MFA, device authentication, approval workflows, IP address whitelisting, notifications, and more, on a per-user or per-key basis.
+Furthermore, since access to the keys is proxied, GaraTrust is able to enforce stricter security controls such as MFA, device authentication, approval workflows, IP address whitelisting, notifications, and more, on a per-user or per-key basis.
 Additionally, each key’s use can be easily audited from a central location.

 Fast

 With the keys locked away in a centrally-managed HSM, performance is a primary concern.
 The biggest performance degradation factors are network bandwidth consumption and HSM connection operations.
-To reduce the impact of network bandwidth, GaraSign is designed with a client-side hashing architecture.
-Additionally, GaraSign caches the HSM connections (and other connections, such as to the database) server-side, so that the performance impact of establishing connections is kept to a minimum.
+To reduce the impact of network bandwidth, GaraTrust is designed with a client-side hashing architecture.
+Additionally, GaraTrust caches the HSM connections (and other connections, such as to the database) server-side, so that the performance impact of establishing connections is kept to a minimum.
 The result is that signing (and other cryptographic operations) is extremely fast— so fast that it is approximate to signing with locally-stored keys.

 Easy